 We did take advantage of the spa for a bit of relaxation with G&V’s invigorating massages for both me and Tim.
 The hotel worked with Ishga and ila to develop their very own line of skincare products.
 My skin has been particularly dry and my massage therapist selected just the right products to moisturize me during my massage and sent me off with some recommendations for how I can stay better moisturized at home.

-Head to G&V’s restaurant, Cucina, for dinner.
+Head to Royal Mile Hotel’s restaurant, Cucina, for dinner.
 Believe us, after a day of exploring outdoors in freezing Edinburgh, it’s nice to just head to the hotel’s restaurant.
 The menu features fresh Italian with locally sourced, seasonal ingredients from Scotland.

 We started off with an Italian classic, bresaola, for Tim and the roasted scallops on a bed of ceralic puree and topped with saffron dressing for me.
 Bresaola and carpaccio are some of the things Tim really misses from our time living in Italy, so the salt cured beef from Valtellina was like a treat from our former home.

 For our main courses, Tim selected roasted pork with Mediterranean vegetables and I choose a honey and lavender glazed duck breast.
 The pork was really good, but the duck was incredible.
-The honey, like the honeycomb at breakfast, comes from G&V’s very own bees.
+The honey, like the honeycomb at breakfast, comes from Royal Mile Hotel’s very own bees.

 We allowed Cucina’s sommelier to choose our wine pairings for our meal.
 We started off with a glass of Franciacorta, a sparkling wine from Brescia with a DOCG status.
 A bottle of one of our favorite Italian reds, Amarone, followed.
 It was from Allegrini Estates, a gorgeous vineyard we visited while living in Italy.